 Asset Management requires the highest level of expertise and is driven by the structure of the loan, the level of leverage and the complexity of the collateral.
 A low leverage loan with little structure collateralized by a fully mature property requires the least amount of expertise.
 A loan with higher leverage, multiple fundings, loan covenants related to collateral performance, cash management via lockbox, pre-designated collateral release provisions, and/or post-closing obligations and collateralized by properties being constructed, repositioned or subject to specialized action plans (e.g. PIPs, environmental remediation) requires the greatest level of expertise.
 Similar to collateral surveillance activities, the investor determines the risk management plan and executes that plan through the servicer, their own personnel, specialized third-party service providers or any combination of the three.
 Competency related to commercial real estate, financial analysis, valuations, finance and property type-specific expertise is required.

 Essex Financial Services provides all of these services to 50 life companies, mortgage banking firms and direct lenders for lending programs including core, bridge, construction and other high yield loan structures.
-Our AUM is in excess of $5 billion and is collateralized by all types of commercial real estate with locations throughout the US.
+Our assets under management is collateralized by all types of commercial real estate with locations throughout the US.
 For real estate debt fund managers, we complement your existing servicing strengths, allow your deal-makers to keep making deals and reduce your servicing overhead.
 For mortgage brokers with no servicing platform placing deals “servicing released” we can assist you in obtaining servicing assignments, consistently staying in front of your valued borrower relationships, meet the ongoing servicing needs of your capital sources and return a healthy portion of servicing revenue to your bottom line for the life of the loan.
 Give me a call.